dgaydukov/cert-aws/files/sa.md

 Account can be a member of only 1 organization/OU at a time.
 OU can be a member of only 1 OU at a time.
 SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
 You can attach a policy to the root/OU/account.

+###### AWS Well-Architected Tool
+Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-arhitected framework.
+It works by creating a workload (collection of resources and code that make up a cloud application) and then run this workload against 5 pillars.
+The tool will evaluate your workload and provide an improvement plan with a prioritized list of issues.
+It's free of charge, you only pay for underlying aws resources.